By Joshua Headley / Deep Green Resistance New York

 This is just one example of many injustices that occur in this city every single day.
 The NYPD “Stop and Frisk” policy continues to racially profile men and women of color, funneling the youth of Harlem, the Bronx, and Brooklyn through the education-prison pipeline at alarming rates.
 “Crime” is on a steady rise, not as unsurprising as one may think due to the directly proportional rise in poverty among every borough and neighborhood in the city.
 Every day, more people lose their jobs, their access to food stamps and medical benefits, and every day more people lose hope for the future.
 In the last year alone, the city has seen multiple seemingly-random outbursts of violence– one man went borough to borough opening fire and stabbing pedestrians on the street at will; another opened fire near the Empire State Building after losing his job (while the NYPD themselves, in their attempt to “bring him down,” shot up to eight passerbys in their own cross-fire); and even a few people were, for unknown reasons, pushed in front of oncoming subway trains by complete strangers.

 Subconsciously (and for some of us, consciously) we all know things are bad.
 Really bad.
 We don’t really need the mainstream media’s live Twitter feed to remind us of the state of decay in which our society functions.
 But often we ignore it – we do our best to keep our ear buds blasting noise and our eyes focused on the concrete to avoid any confrontation with reality.
 We say to ourselves, “I am a moral person, and I am responsible – I would never do such things and it’s really just a matter of educating and elevating others to my consciousness.
 If I lead by example, others will follow.”
 While one could (very easily) argue that this culture makes most of us, in fact, insane (or increasingly drives us to points of insanity), it still does take extraordinary leaps and bounds to get to a point in which we lose our morality and social responsibility entirely.
-I certainly know way too many socialists and activists that consider themselves to be The Most Moral and Just Citizens of the World™.
+I certainly know way too many socialists and activists who consider themselves to be The Most Moral and Just Citizens of the World™.

 But, if that is generally true– if most leftists and activists do represent a moral high ground in our society, and our collective will for more social responsibility alone could alleviate the continually degrading human condition– why hasn’t it happened yet?
 Why haven’t those in power been persuaded to our side?
 Is this ultimately possible?
 Is it really just a matter of switching out the psychopaths that run our culture for more moral and responsible people?
 Will this result in the utopia of utopia’s in which all human needs are addressed and efficiently met thus eliminating all suffering?
 If not– if it really isn’t this simple – why do we waste so much time discussing it, and why haven’t our analyses and strategies changed?